Introduction

 - UTS Business School

-- Faculty of Design, Architecture and Building
+- Faculty of Design and Society

-- Faculty of Engineering and IT
+- Faculty of Engineering and Information Technology

 - Faculty of Health